UK hikes interest rates for second time in a decade

 Some economists have raised doubts about the case for the rate hike.

-Bank of England Governor Mark Carney has warned of dire economic consequences if Britain leaves the European Union in March 2019 without a comprehensive Brexit deal.
+Bank of England Governor Mark Carney has previously warned of dire economic consequences if Britain leaves the European Union in March 2019 without a comprehensive Brexit deal.

+"We expect the Bank of England to wait until after Brexit in March 2019 before hiking again," said Kallum Pickering, senior economist at Berenberg.

 Crashing out of the bloc without a deal could require the UK central bank to slash interest rates and introduce emergency measures in an effort to steady the financial system and wider economy.